xot/tagger/README.md

 Tagger is a Thunderbird extension that allows you to quickly tag selected messages from a large list of existing tags using autocompletion.
 It also allows you to create and add new tags, or clear all currently set tags, on selected messages.

+Moreover, it can also automatically tag incoming replies copying the tag(s) of the message it replies to.
+This option can be checked in the Options page of this extension.

 ## Interface

 Tagger installs a 'Tagger' button on Thunderbird's toolbar that opens a popup when clicked (or when pressing Ctrl-T on Windows or Command-T on Macos).